yewstack/yew/website/versioned_docs/version-0.19.0/concepts/html/introduction.md

 </Tabs>

 :::tip
-For convenience, elements which _usually_ require a closing tag can be declared using the self-closing syntax (e.g. `html! { <div class="placeholder" /> }` is valid).
+For convenience, elements which _usually_ require a closing tag are **allowed** to self-close.
+For example, writing `html! { <div class="placeholder" /> }` is valid.
 :::

 ## Children

-Tags become much more powerful once we start to nest them.
-Tags may have children (which can be other standard HTML tags or other Yew components).
+Create complex nested HTML and SVG layouts with ease:

 <Tabs>
   <TabItem value="HTML" label="HTML">